brentonk/doe-h2o/README.md

 > Robert J. Carroll and Brenton Kenkel.
 2019.
 "Prediction, Proxies, and Power."  *American Journal of Political Science*.  <https://doi.org/10.1111/ajps.12442>.

-You can download the current version of the DOE data from the DOE project Dataverse at **url goes here**.
+You can download the current version of the DOE data from the DOE project Dataverse at <https://dataverse.harvard.edu/dataverse/doe-scores>.
 The replication code for the current version is available on GitHub at <https://github.com/brentonk/doe-h2o>.

 The replication code and data used in the original *AJPS* article are available on Dataverse at <https://doi.org/10.7910/DVN/FPYKTPP>, though we recommend using the most recent version of the DOE data for any new empirical analysis.